xuyx0523/kickstart-angular-1/paks/exp-ng/README.md

-exp-ng
+exp-angular
 ===

 Expansive plugin for Angular applications.

 ### Overview

-The exp-ng plugin provides build tooling for Angular applications.
+The exp-angular plugin provides build tooling for Angular applications.
 It provides the 'ng-compile-html' service to compile Angular HTML views into pure Javascript.
 The 'ng-compile-js' service annotates Angular scripts so they can be minfied and the 'package-ng' service bundles multiple Angular scripts into a single loadable application file.

 ### To install:

-    pak install exp-ng
+    pak install exp-angular

 ### Services